The monthly days of 1917:

 During August-October, the French made significant gains before Verdun and took the Chemins des Dames Ridge in well-planned and executed limited attacks.

 The Italians had continued their repeated offensives against the Austrian line along the Isonzo River north-east of Venice.
-Small gains had resulted and the Italian line be came overextended.
-Repeated appeals for the despatch of Anglo-French heavy guns had elicited a meagre response.
+Small gains had resulted and the Italian line be come overextended.
+Repeated appeals for the despatch of Anglo-French heavy guns had elicited a meager response.
 Italian C-in-C Cadorna had suspected an impending Austro-German offensive but his precautionary measures had not been implemented by dilatory corps commanders.
 The Italian gas masks offered only limited protection, and Italian airmen were, in general, outclassed by German veterans from the Western Front.
 Unbeknown to the defenders, a crack German expeditionary force of seven divisions had been railed secretly from the moribund Eastern Front.
 Its junior leaders – all converts to the novel ‘storm troop’ infiltration tactics associated with General Hutier – included a certain infantry officer from Wurttemberg, Erwin Rommel.

 On 24 October 1917 the blow fell at Caporetto.
-The Italian line collapsed and was pushed back 70 miles to the Piave river with the loss of 320,000 men and 3000 guns.
+The Italian line collapsed and was pushed back 70 miles (ca. 113 km) to the Piave river with the loss of 320,000 men and 3000 guns.
 Eleven divisions of British and French reinforcements were rushed to the Piave and a ‘Supreme War Council’ was established to secure a unified strategy.
 At this dark hour, a ray of hope was provided by the surprise attack of massed British tanks at Cambrai (20 November).
-True, the breakthrough was short-lived and soon eliminated by German reinforcements railed from the Eastern Front and from Italy, but the potential of massed armour had been proved beyond a doubt.
+True, the breakthrough was short-lived and soon eliminated by German reinforcements railed from the Eastern Front and from Italy, but the potential of massed armor had been proved beyond a doubt.
 It was, according to the Daily Mail correspondent, H W Wilson, ‘the vindication of mechanical war’.